rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

 #### When should MCPs be closed?
 MCPs can be closed:

 * by the author, if they have lost interest in pursuing it.
+In these cases, it is appreciated if MCP authors close their proposals to help us keep things tidy
 * by a team lead or expert, if there are strong objections from key members of the team that don't look likely to be overcome.
-* by folks doing triage, if there have been three months of inactivity.
+* by folks doing triage, if there have been about three months of inactivity.
 In this case, people should feel free to re-open the issue if they would like to "rejuvenate" it.

 ### What happens if someone makes a contribution that requires an approval and doesn't have one?